SENSEIXENUS2/SENSEIXENUS2.github.io/UctfWriteups/Writeup.md

 I created a python script to automate the whole process and collect the flag.I used python modules(hashlib,requests and re)
 ### Code summary
-- I created a class function that collects the Sha-1 hash and returns the animal's name if the hashed animal name is equal to the hash provided to the function.The name of the animals are stored in a list and iterated in a for loop where it is hashed and compared against the hash provided and if the hashes are equal,it returns the animal's name and breaks the for loop
+- I created a class function that collects the Sha-1 hash and returns the animal's name if the hashed animal name is equal to the hash provided to the function.The names of the animals are stored in a list and iterated in a for loop where it is hashed and compared against the hash provided and if the hashes are equal,it returns the animal's name and breaks the for loop
 - I also created another class to submit the captcha after it has been cracked and another class function to extract the hash using regex format [A-Z0-9]{40}.